chr1swong/chr1swong/README.md

 ---

 ### 👨‍💻: About Me :
-- :telescope: As a Software Engineering Student, I am dedicated to honing my programming skills and contributing meaningfully to the field.
-- :seedling: Currently, I am immersed in exploring web development, utilizing HTML, CSS, and JavaScript to create dynamic and responsive web applications.
+- :telescope: I am a dedicated Software Engineering Student passionate about honing my programming skills and contributing meaningfully to the field.
+Currently immersed in exploring web development, utilizing HTML, CSS, and JavaScript to create dynamic and responsive web applications.
-- :zap: With a proficient understanding of Java, C, C++, and SQL, I possess the expertise to develop and debug code effectively in these languages.
+- :seedling: Alongside my academic pursuits, I actively seek to stay abreast of the latest technological advancements.
+With a proficient understanding of Java, C, C++, and SQL, I possess the expertise to develop and debug code effectively in these languages.
+- :zap: My commitment to excellence extends beyond technical skills; I prioritize delivering high-quality software solutions that meet the evolving needs of users.
+I thrive in collaborative environments and have experience working in teams on various projects.
 - 🤝 Committed to staying abreast of the latest technological advancements, I am driven by the passion to deliver high-quality software solutions that meet the evolving needs of users.
+- 📚 Education: Bachelor Of Computer Science with Honours (Software Engineering), Universiti Malaysia Sabah
 - 📫  Feel free to reach out to me at **chriswong0839@gmail.com**.